-MPs debated the Report Stage and Third Reading of the Rating (Property in Common Occupation) and Council Tax (Empty Dwellings) Bill in the House of Commons on Tuesday 15 May 2018.
+MPs debated one amendment from the House of Lords to the Rating (Property in Common Occupation) and Council Tax (Empty Dwellings) Bill.

 The Rating (Property in Common Occupation) and Council Tax (Empty Dwellings) Bill 2017-19

 Summary of the Bill